yioneko/vtsls/README.md

 This is an LSP wrapper around [TypeScript extension bundled with VSCode](https://github.com/microsoft/vscode/tree/838b48504cd9a2338e2ca9e854da9cec990c4d57/extensions/typescript-language-features).
 All features and performance are nearly the same.

-This is **not a fork** of that extension unlike other similar projects.
-It is implemented by filling VSCode APIs and applying **minimal patches** over the extension to make it possible to **keep up with the upstream updates** and drastically reduce the burden of maintenance.
+Unlike other similar projects, this is implemented by filling VSCode APIs and applying **minimal patches** onto the extension to make it possible to **keep up with the upstream updates** and drastically reduce the burden of maintenance.

 ## Usage